shiruimin123/DD2360GPU/asssignment1/report1.md

 ![image](https://github.com/shiruimin123/DD2360GPU/blob/main/asssignment1/images/lavaMD_openmp.jpg)
 #### 3. Do you observe expected speedup on GPU compared to CPU?
 Why or Why not?
-In the benchmark we used, whether particlefilter or lavaMD, we can observe obvious acceleration.
+We can observe obvious speedup in the benchmark we used, whether particlefilter or lavaMD.

+That's because GPU is throughput-oriented, which performs better in computing and memory-intensive applications.
+But CPU waste much time on control path.

 ## Exercise 4 - Run a HelloWorld on AMD GPU

 #### 1. How do you launch the code on GPU on Dardel supercomputer?
-Firstly, we compile the HelloWorld.cpp using ```make```

-Then, allocate for a time slot ```salloc -A edu23.dd2360 -p gpu -N 1 -t 00:10:00```
+Firstly, allocate for a time slot ```salloc -A edu23.dd2360 -p gpu -N 1 -t 00:10:00```

+Then, we compile the HelloWorld.cpp using ```make```

-Then, run the Helloworld file using ```srun -n 1 ./Helloworld```
+Finally, run the Helloworld file using ```srun -n 1 ./Helloworld```

 #### 2. Include a screenshot of your output from Dardel

 ![figures](https://github.com/shiruimin123/DD2360GPU/blob/main/asssignment1/figures/helloworld.png)